TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Epsilon.md

 <br />

-Once we have intercepted the request, we only need to change the costume submitting the `{{7*7}}` operation.
+Once the request is intercepted, we simply modify the costume field to submit the payload `{{7*7}}`.

-And if we see the output...
+And if we check the output...

 <br />